 Living in Minnesota in the middle of winter has a few advantages.
-One of them is the ability to fish on a frozen lake, sled on a frozen hill and skate in ice-filled park.
-Now let’s talk about the disadvantages.
+One of them is the ability to fish on a frozen lake, sled on a frozen hill or skate on a frozen pond.
+(If one thinks these are advantages.)

 The number one reason not to live in Minnesota in the middle of winter is trying to start your car.
 I’m talking about winter so bitterly intense that if you spit, the saliva will instantly crack; weather so unbearably painful that if you stick out your tongue, you may never get it back; weather so immediate and dangerous that if you think you can carry on like a normal day, the winds will slap you so hard, you may not completely thaw until spring.

-Yes, even at forty below the doors were going to swing wide and snap from their hinges.
-So what if a freak ice storm from the night before turned the entire city into a skating rink.
+Yes, even at forty below the doors were going to swing wide and snap from the hinges.
+So what if a freak ice storm turned the entire city into a skating rink.
 The manager was going to be there.
-And if he was going to be there, you, yes you, better be brewing coffee when he steps in the door.
+And if he was going to be there, you, yes you, better be brewing coffee when he steps through the door.
 So, you’d better get going…

 Ten seconds into forty below your brain has an insane idea of doing a jumping jack.
 But when your brain says “Go!” your feet say “What?”
 So, only your arms flail as a gale force of bone-chilling air rushes up your jacket, through your two wool sweaters, three turtlenecks and five t-shirts.
-You are in so much pain you howl a bale of moist air that instantly crystallizes into the weighted dimension of a bowling ball that squarely drops on your left toe.
+You are in so much pain from the assault you howl a bale of moist air that instantly crystallizes into the weighted dimension of a bowling ball, which drops squarely on your left toe.

 A fireball of pain almost lifts you off the ground, but you hold in the next scream because you don’t want to drop another bowling ball of frozen air onto your right toe.
 Instead, you take every ounce of pain to fight your way to your car.